svagco/svag/README.md

 | ---- | ---- | ----------- | ------- |
 | __width*__ | _number_ | The width of the toolbar. | - |
 | title | _string_ | An optional title to display in the toolbar. | - |

+## Lib

+The [`@svag/lib`](https://github.com/svagco/lib) has a number of methods to create dynamically generated SVGs.

+1. `makeElement`: create a new SVG element.
+1. `roundedCorner`: write a C directive of the path to make a rounded corner, e.g., to create rectangles with only some rounded corners.
+1. `minify`: remove whitespace between tags.

+**<a name="elements">Elements</a>**: For easier access to elements, some elements were converted into methods, along with their documentation.

+1. `svg`: make a new complete `svg` image.
+1. `react`: draw a rectangle.

 ## TODO